Army of the Republic of Texas

-The Texas Army, officially the Army of the Republic of Texas, was the land force branch of the Texas Military Forces during the Republic of Texas.
-It descended from the Texian Army, which was established in October 1835 to fight for independence from Centralist Republic of Mexico in the Texas Revolution.
-The Texas Army was provisionally formed by the Consultation in November 1835; however, it did not replace the Texian Army until after the Battle of San Jacinto.
-The Texas Army, Texas Navy, and Texas Militia were officially established on September 5, 1836, in Article II of the Constitution of the Republic of Texas.
-The Texas Army and Texas Navy were merged with the United States Armed Forces on February 19, 1846, after the Republic of Texas became the 28th state of America.
+The Texas Army, officially the Army of the Republic of Texas, was the land force branch of the Texas Military Forces during the era of the Republic of Texas.
+It descended from the Texian Army, which was established in October 1835 to fight for independence from the Centralist Republic of Mexico during the Texas Revolution.
+While the Texian Army was provisionally formed by the Consultation in November 1835, it did not replace the volunteer Texian Army until after the Battle of San Jacinto.
+The Texas Army, Texas Navy, and Texas Militia were formally established on September 5, 1836, in Article II of the Constitution of the Republic of Texas.
+Following annexation, The Texas Army and Texas Navy were officially merged into the United States Armed Forces on February 19, 1846, when the Republic of Texas formally transferred power to the State of Texas as the 28th state of the United States of America.

 History

-The regular division of the Army of the Republic of Texas was officially established on December 12, 1835.
-The original Army evolved out of the wartime Texian Army during the hostilities of the Texas Revolution and came into its own.
-Any man who enlisted in the regular division would receive $24 in cash, the rights to 800 acre of land, and instant Texan citizenship.
-Those who joined the volunteer auxiliary corps would receive 640 acre of land if they served two years, while those who served 1 year would receive 320 acre.
-A month later the establishment of a Legion of Cavalry would be authorized.
+The regular division of the Army of the Republic of Texas was officially established by the provisional government on December 12, 1835, evolving out of the wartime volunteer Texian Army.
+To incentivize recruitment, the General Council offered any man who enlisted in the regular army a $24 cash bounty, instant Texian citizenship, and the rights to 800 acres of land (later increased to 1,280 acres for those serving for the duration of the war).
+Members of the Volunteer Auxiliary Corps and Militia were promised 640 acres for two years of service, or 320 acres for one year.
+Less than a week later, on December 18, the Council further expanded the military framework by authorizing the creation of a Legion of Cavalry which would be put under the command of William B. Travis.

-The commander of the regular forces, Sam Houston, called for 5,000 men to enlist in the regular army but had difficulty convincing men to join.
-Many of the arrivals from the United States did not want to be under a more strict military control, and instead informally joined the volunteer units that had gathered in other parts of Texas.
-These volunteer soldiers were in many cases more impassioned than the Texas settlers.
-Although the provisional Texas government was still debating whether the troops were fighting for independence or for separate statehood, on December 20, 1835, the Texian garrison at Goliad voted unanimously to issue a proclamation of independence, stating "that the former province and department of Texas is, and of right ought to be, a free, sovereign and independent state".
+Major General Sam Houston, appointed commander of the regular forces, called for 5,000 men to enlist but faced immediate frustration.
+Most volunteers arriving from the United States fiercely resisted strict military discipline and institutional control.
+Instead of joining the regular army, they flocked to independent volunteer units forming across Texas.
+These foreign volunteers were often far more radical and eager for combat than the actual Texas colonists, many of whom still hoped for a peaceful political settlement.
+While the provisional government was still bitterly debating whether they were fighting for total independence or merely separate Mexican statehood under the Constitution of 1824, the Texian garrison at Goliad forced the issue.
+On December 20, 1835, they unanimously issued the Goliad Declaration of Independence, proclaiming "that the former province and department of Texas is, and of right ought to be, a free, sovereign and independent state."